ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

             [1, {“2-1”: ["bgm9001a1", "bgm9001u2"], “0”: ["bgm9001u1"]],
             [1, {“2-1”: ["bgm9001a1", "bgm9001u1"], “0”: ["bgm9001u2"]]]) in {True}

 The example demonstrates realization of Compound_Heterozygous() functionality for trio ``["bgm9001a1", "bgm9001u1", "bgm9001u2"]``.

 **Additional interface requirements**:

-    There should be an easy way to setup any scenario in request sequence to form of any of :ref:`Standard Zygocity Scenarios<standard-zygocity-scenarios>` applied to default problem group of the case.
+There should be an easy way to setup any scenario in request sequence to form of any of :ref:`Standard Zygosity Scenarios<standard-zygosity-scenarios>` applied to default problem group of the case.
 (See details in discussion of :ref:`Inheritance_mode()<Inheritance_mode>`)

 The user interface needs to keep check for ``"True"`` value selection on.